-We acknowledge the Traditional Owners of the land on which we stand today and recognise their continuing connection to land, waters and culture.
-We pay our respects to the Elders past, present and emerging.
+We acknowledge the Traditional Owners and Custodians of the lands on which we live and work across Australia and recognise their continuing connection to land and waters as the oldest living culture on Earth.
+We pay our respects to Elders past, present and future.

 "Despite having no insurance background, I felt very much at home just after a few weeks in my new role.
 Even just walking into the office for the first time, seeing the Aboriginal art and room names made me feel safe to share my Aboriginal identity.